-- Developing equality of opportunity between people who share protected characteristics and those who do not
+- advance equality of opportunity between those who share a protected characteristic and people who do not

 Community Impact Assessments